Essential vitamin K. Vitamin K For strong bones

 Diagnosis of its deficiency

-The diagnostic approach is complex.
+The approach to diagnosis is comprehensive.

 • Biomicroscopy of the eye (yellowish and white small plaques);

-• Determination of vitamin A content in blood serum (norm: 0.3 to 0.8 μg / ml);
+• Determination of vitamin A content in blood serum (normal: 0.3 to 0.8 mcg/ml);

-• children under 1650 ME;
+• children under one year old 1650 ME;

 • children 1-6 years old 3300 ME;